dataforseo/TypeScriptClient/docs/classes/PaidSerpElementItem.md

 > `optional` **website\_name**: `string`

-Defined in: main.ts:28593
+Defined in: main.ts:28563

-website name in SERP
+name of the website in SERP

 #### Implementation of